Culinary regions, gourmet routes, manufactories and inns that are worth a visit.

 Conclusion: Culinary Trips are Exciting and Varied

-These are just a few of the ways in which you can travel culinary.
-There are other options.
-What do you think of a music festival where specialties are offered?
+These are just a few ways you can enjoy a culinary journey.
+There are many more.
+How about a music festival featuring specialty foods?
 Have you ever cooked with wild herbs?
-Or dined at a local's home?
-It is exciting to find out how to combine food and drinks.
+Or eaten at a local's home?
+It's exciting to discover how to combine food and drinks.
 Have you ever visited a farm to learn more about sustainability?
 There are even museums dedicated to food and everything related to it.

 - Taste the World: Wine Regions to Discover